-Repair manuals for laptops manufactured by Microsoft including the Surface Book and Surface Laptop.View Device
+Repair manuals for laptops manufactured by Microsoft.View Device

 - WAPO editorial calls right to repair the ‘next big thing’ in politics: “There aren’t many issues that unite Democratic, Republican and independent voters, offer a ready-made villain in greedy corporations, and tick off people from all different socioeconomic groups,” writes Paul Waldman in a recent Washington Post editorial.
 “Which is why the ‘right-to-repair’ movement could gain real momentum, and why any politician looking to demonstrate real populist bona fides—rather than the phony kind—should jump on it.”